rhaamo/git.txt/README.md

 - Binary or over-size files are excluded from Edit form in Web-UI, preserving them in the commit (they still can be deleted)

 # Planned Feature List
-- Pull or Push over SSH for user Gitxts
 - Display other rich texts
 - API for third party tools
 - More tests coverage